HakanUYAR34/php_iSHELL/README.md

 # php_iSHELL
-'php_iSHELL' is a php script for control your website files fireworksjack_o_lanternferris_wheelshopping_cartperforming_artsgame_dielock♦✂✏packageoutbox_trayinbox_traypaperclipwastebasket.
+'php_iSHELL' is a php script for control your website files.

 <div align="center">
     <!--a href="" target="_blank"-->